pre6/pre6.github.io/resume.md

 ### Address Parser *(personal → ERIS production)*
 *Jun 2024 – Jun 2025*

-What started as a personal project to understand NLP properly became the tool I pitched and deployed at ERIS.
-Built using spaCy with custom NER models to extract address components (street names, cities, postal codes) from noisy, non-standard inputs.
-I documented all training data nuances in a Jupyter Notebook and worked toward SQL database integration for seamless pipeline querying.
+- Developed an address parser using spaCy to standardize and extract address components from varied, noisy formats.
+- Designed custom NER models to identify street names, cities, postal codes, and other address elements.
+- Documented all training data nuances in a Jupyter Notebook.
+- Pitched to ERIS and adopted into the production workflow in June 2025.
+- Working toward SQL database integration for seamless pipeline querying.

+What started as a project to properly understand NLP became something used in production.
+The distance between a personal experiment and a real tool turned out to be mostly about having the confidence to pitch it.

 ---

 ### Nand to Tetris
 *Self-directed*

-I completed this course because I wanted to understand computers at a level most data practitioners don't bother with.
-Starting from logic gates and building up to a working computer from scratch answered questions I'd been carrying for years.
-It also led me to a current side project: I'm physically building the Differential Analyzer — the machine that led Claude Shannon to write his 1936 master's thesis on applying Boolean algebra to relay circuits.
-I want to understand what Shannon saw when he sat down at that machine.
+- Completed the full Nand to Tetris curriculum, building a working computer from logic gates up.
+- Currently constructing a physical Differential Analyzer — the type of machine that led Claude Shannon to write his 1936 master's thesis on applying Boolean algebra to relay circuit design.

+There's a particular kind of satisfaction in understanding something at the level it was first discovered.
+Computers are used every day in this field and it felt important to know what they actually are — not just how to use them.
+Nand to Tetris answered a lot of those questions, and the Differential Analyzer project is an attempt to answer the next one: what did Shannon see when he sat down at that machine that made everything click?

 ---

 ### Computational Model of the Retina
 *Jun 2024 – Present*

-Working toward a computational model of the retina to analyze information loss across visual processing layers.
-Ongoing — documented in a Jupyter Notebook as it develops.
+- Building a computational model of the retina to analyze information loss across visual processing layers.
+- Progress documented in a Jupyter Notebook.

 ---

 ### Neuromatch Academy
 *July 2023 · [neuromatch.io](https://neuromatch.io)*

+- Studied dynamical models of neurons and neural networks.
+- Implemented machine learning models in relation to neuroscience concepts.
-Intensive computational neuroscience program.
-Built models of stochastic processes, dynamical neuron networks, and hidden-state estimation, connecting these to reinforcement learning frameworks.
+- Built models of stochastic processes and hidden-state estimation, connecting these to reinforcement learning frameworks.

 ---

 ### Theoretical Physiology — UofT
 *Jan – Apr 2022*

-Trained a network on MNIST using backpropagation with Adam (MATLAB).
-Built a two-joint arm controller using CNNs and deep deterministic policy gradient — my first real encounter with deep RL.
+- Trained a neural network on MNIST using backpropagation with Adam in MATLAB.
+- Developed a two-joint arm controller using CNNs and deep deterministic policy gradient.

 ---